-- (1) For a proceeding for a matter the tribunal is empowered to deal with under this Act, the tribunal is to be constituted by a judicial member who is- - (a) a Supreme Court judge; or - (b) a former Supreme Court judge who is nominated by the president of the tribunal to constitute the tribunal. - (2) However, if the tribunal has not been constituted for the proceeding- - (a) the powers of the tribunal under the QCAT Act, section 47 or 48 are, and are only, exercisable by a judicial member; and - (b) the following powers of the tribunal are, and are only, exercisable by a legally qualified member-
+- (1) Subject to subsections (2) and (3), for a proceeding for a matter the tribunal is empowered to deal with under this Act, the tribunal is to be constituted by a judicial member who is- - (a) a Supreme Court judge; or - (b) a former Supreme Court judge who is nominated by the president of the tribunal to constitute the tribunal. - (2) For a proceeding on an application under section 328, the tribunal is to be constituted by a judicial member. - (3) For a proceeding for which the tribunal has not been constituted- - (a) the powers of the tribunal under the QCAT Act, section 47 or 48 are, and are only, exercisable by a judicial member; and - (b) the following powers of the tribunal are, and are only, exercisable by a legally qualified member- - (i) giving directions;

-- (i) giving directions; - (ii) making an order or another decision pending the final hearing of the matter, other than an order under a provision mentioned in paragraph (a); - (iii) making an order under the QCAT Act, section 86. - (3) In this section-
+- (ii) making an order or another decision pending the final hearing of the matter, other than an order under a provision mentioned in paragraph (a); - (iii) making an order under the QCAT Act, section 86. - (4) In this section-